soxft/home_page/README.md

 # home_page

-this is the source code of xsot.cn
+this is the previous version of xsot.cn

 # help